viktoriasin/n_homework/README.md

 # n_homework

-Homework to data science online course
+Homework to  data science online course by Netology